inmyth/rippled-scaleup-notes/README.md

 #### Copy-pasting existing data at `/var/lib/rippled` to a new empty server and install rippled.

 ##### Starting data server
 - Deploy AMI mbcu-ubuntu16014-rippled-preinstall.
-This image is plain Ubuntu 16.04 with entire data from Mr.Exchange (2018 Jan).
+This image is plain Ubuntu 16.04 with entire data from Mr.Exchange (2018 Jan) already placed in `/var/lib/rippled/`.
-If not then data has to be copied manually.
-Path is `/var/lib/rippled`.
+With blank image data has to be copied manually from r.
-One file in the folder `random.seed` needs its permission changed to read first.
-Use `chmod +r`
+One file in the data folder `random.seed` needs its permission changed to read first.
+Use `chmod +r random.seed`
 - in each validator server
 - - run `./rippled-setup.sh` to install rippled.
 - - run `/opt/ripple/bin/validator-keys create_keys` to generate validator keys